explodes/organizer-android/README.md

    - a name
    - a description
    - an optional image

-### Bonus
-1.​ Add the ability to rate items 1 to 5 stars.
+ - Add the ability to rate items 1 to 5 stars.
 Include the rating on the item list.
-2​.
-Add the ability to delete categories, which should also delete all items in the category.
+ - Add the ability to delete categories, which should also delete all items in the category.